giantmade/giant-search/README.md

 implement, `get_absolute_url` and does not implement `get_search_result_url` then it won't have a URL and will not be shown in the search results.

+If your model is a Django CMS Plugin instance, you probably want to implement `get_absolute_url()` and have it call `self.page.get_public_url()`.
+This convenient method handles translations and the situation where the plugin is not actually attached to a page.

 ### Pagination

 By default the search results will render 10 items per page.
 If you want to customise this simply add